-The following are examples of an error being material overall even if it is not quantitatively large.
+The following are examples of an error being material even if it is not quantitatively large.

-- An illegal payment of an otherwise immaterial amount could be material if there is a reasonable possibility that it could lead to a material contingent liability or a material loss of revenue. - A relatively small error could be material if it was made intentionally (e.g. fraud). - A misclassification between balance sheet financial statement captions that is small in relation to the size of the related balance sheet captions may be material if the error affects a key ratio. - A small error may be considered material if it affects a disclosure that has a history of causing volatility in the price of an entity's securities (e.g. EPS). - A couple of errors in the same account offset in aggregate but may be considered material if they affect presentation and/or disclosures in the financial statements. - An error in revenue that is not quantitatively material may be material if it changes the trend in revenues (from decreasing to increasing) and that trend is important to the financial statement users.
+- A relatively small error could be material if it relates to or results from an illegal payment. - A relatively small error could be material if it was made intentionally (e.g. fraud). - A misclassification between balance sheet financial statement captions that is small in relation to the size of the related balance sheet captions may be material if the error affects a key ratio. - A small error may be considered material if it affects a disclosure that has a history of causing volatility in the price of an entity's securities (e.g. EPS). - Multiple errors in the same account offset in aggregate but may be considered material if they affect presentation and/or disclosures in the financial statements. - An error in revenue that is not quantitatively material may be material if it changes the trend in revenues (from decreasing to increasing) and that trend is important to the financial statement users.